fac30/PLOG_Danielle/Week_02.md

  ### 2. Show an example of some of the learning outcomes you have struggled with and/or would like to re-visit.
 > * Use the fetch method to make HTTP requests and receive responses

+I dont think I got to explore this, so I would like to revisit this to understand the process.

 > * Configure the options argument of the fetch method to make GET and POST requests

+I would like to revisit this to understand it better.

 > * Write tests to mimic the behaviour of a user performing different actions

+I would say I developed an understanding of why this is done, and how to do it, but I would like to be stronger in practicing this.

 > *  Organise tests using descriptive names and groupings to clarify their purpose and outcomes

+I would like to revisit this to get a deeper understanding, but I would say I did achieve this in the workshop.

-I would say I would like to revist a bit more about asynch functions in javascript.
+I would like to revist a bit more about asynch functions in javascript.
 Although I would say I have an understanding about the why and the reasonings about using a asynch function, I don't think I felt very comfortable in understanding them as much as I would like.
 The execute programme felt confusing at times, especially when it was going through a lot of other methods before finally showing us another way to use async functions with the async and await partnership.
+However, I have felt more positively about this week, and have measured my learning against 'Have I learnt something I didnt know before?' as opposed to feeling like I should know more about what is being taught.

 ## Feedback (For CF's)
 > [**Course Facilitator name**]